NeoSoul01/NeoSoul01.github.io/_posts/2025-03-20-cs50-week-6-reflections.md

 The first version of that problem set is known as `Mario-less` which is for people who are less comfortable solving problems and the next is called `Mario-more` which is for people who are just stronger, smarter, and better (jk).
 Luckily I did complete both of them in the past

 But here is the twist, unfortunately, I didn't save the code for both of them.
 I thought I had it but when I checked it, it wasn't there `-_-` So, I had to rewrite it as well.
-I wrote both of them in `C` first which did challenge me a bit because I don't have 1 TB memory rather my brain is like a register.
+I wrote both of them in `C` first which did challenge me a bit because I don't have 1 TB of memory rather my brain is like a register.

 Anyway, after completing both versions' code in `C`, I had to translate it into Python.
 Although It is not really necessary to solve both of them, you can just complete 1 of them and you are good to go.
 But..
 I am Soul, I had to do both of them to satisfy my inner self.
 Damn, I should become a philosopher at this point, I yap too much.